 This six‑week summer program, held on the campus at UNCP, is designed to expose graduating high school seniors to a university-level pre‑health curriculum.

 This program includes courses in mathematics, biology, chemistry, physics, computer science, master student/study skills, and oral/written communications.

 Program was made possible through a grant from the

 The Native American Resource Center is a multi-faceted research institute and museum.
 The mission of the Native American Resource Center is to educate and serve the public about the prehistory, history, culture, art, and contemporary issues of American Indians, with special emphasis on the Robeson County Native American community; to conduct scholarly research; to collect and preserve the material culture of Native America; to encourage American Indian artists and craftspersons; and to cooperate on a wide range of projects with other agencies concerned with American Indians.

 WNCP Television Station

-WNCP-TV is the Universityís cable television station.
-The station is operated by the students, staff, and faculty of the Department of Mass Communications and supports the academic program in Broadcasting by providing its students with a strong practical working environment to gain needed production experience.
+WNCP-TV is the University’s cable television station.
+The station is operated by the students, staff, and faculty of the Department of Mass Communication and supports the academic program in Broadcasting by providing its students with a strong practical working environment to gain needed production experience.

 WNCP-TV also supports both the university and the surrounding communities by broadcasting its signal throughout the local area, and worldwide through its webcasting efforts.

-WNCP-TV facilities include a three-camera studio, control room, video editing suites, audio production room, and Media Integration Mac Lab.
+WNCP-TV facilities include a three-camera studio, control room, video editing suites, Media Integration Mac Lab, and remote production van.